muhammadarash1997/attendance-platform/README.md

 - JSON Web Token

 ## Usecases
-- Employee were be able to register and login
+1. Employee were be able to register and login
-- Employee were be able to check in and check out
+2. Employee were be able to check in
 - Employee were be able to add, edit and delete activity
+3. Employee were be able to check out
-- Employee were be able to get activities history by date
+4. Employee were be able to get activities history by date
-- Employee were be able to get attendance history
+5. Employee were be able to get attendance history
+6. Employee were be able to logout